MoTechnicalities/Flux-Monism/lepton_excitations.md

 - Relativistic contraction effects
 - Self-interaction energy adjustments

+**The non-integer effective winding numbers arise from:**

+1. **Relativistic corrections**: At muon/tau Compton scales, relativity modifies the classical path length by factor $\gamma \approx 1.03$
+2. **Self-interaction energy**: The overwound flux creates additional binding energy, slightly modifying the effective $n$
+3. **Vacuum polarization**: High flux density induces virtual pair creation, screening the bare winding number

+These corrections are calculable in principle but require full quantum field theory treatment of the flux medium.
+The close agreement with $n^2$ scaling ($14.38^2 = 206.77$ vs observed $206.768$) confirms the fundamental correctness of the winding state model.

 ### 3.6 Spin-½ from Möbius-Like Self-Twist

 A 720° symmetry return (rather than 360°) arises naturally from the knot's geometry.